 The COVID-19 vaccine is an important part of reducing the spread of the coronavirus, ending the pandemic, and protecting ourselves and other people.
 It can reduce your chance of severe COVID-19, hospital stays, and death.

 The CDC has released guidelines on who should or should not receive the vaccine and who should get additional primary shots and booster doses.

 The chance of having an allergic or adverse reaction to a vaccine is rare but can happen.

-According to the CDC, people with allergies to food, pets, insects, venom, pollen, dust, latex, and oral medicines can safely get the COVID-19 vaccines.
-They not contain any food, latex, or preservatives.
+According to the CDC, people with allergies to food, pets, insects, venom, pollen, dust, latex, and oral medicines can safely get a COVID-19 vaccine.
+They do not contain any food, latex, or preservatives.